pydata/xarray/doc/indexing.rst

 The point of xarray is to introduce a numpy-ndarray-like multidimensional array object into a powerful pandas's flexible data handling scheme.
-We provide several types (say, numpy-like and pandas-like, and more advanced) indexing functionalities.
+We provide several (say, numpy-like, pandas-like, and more advanced type) indexing functionalities.

 The most basic way to access each element of xarray's multi-dimensional object is to use Python ``[obj]`` syntax, such as ``array[i, j]``, where ``i`` and ``j`` are both integers.